 For details, please see The "Price Stability Target" under the Framework for the Conduct of Monetary Policy [PDF 18KB] (released on January 22, 2013).
 Also, the Bank released the statement titled "Joint Statement of the Government and the Bank of Japan on Overcoming Deflation and Achieving Sustainable Economic Growth" [PDF 14KB] with the government in January 2013.

-The Bank of Japan will conduct money market operations so that the monetary base will increase at an annual pace of about 60-70 trillion yen.
+The Bank will conduct money market operations so that the monetary base will increase at an annual pace of about 80 trillion yen.

-The Bank will continue with the QQE, aiming to achieve the price stability target of 2 percent, as long as it is necessary for maintaining that target in a stable manner.
-It will examine both upside and downside risks to economic activity and prices, and take additional easing measures in terms of three dimensions -- quantity, quality, and interest rate -- if it is judged necessary for achieving the price stability target.
+The Bank will continue with "QQE with a Negative Interest Rate," aiming to achieve the price stability target of 2 percent, as long as it is necessary for maintaining that target in a stable manner.
+It will examine risks to economic activity and prices, and take additional easing measures in terms of three dimensions -- quantity, quality, and interest rate -- if it is judged necessary for achieving the price stability target.

-For details, please see Introduction of the "Quantitative and Qualitative Monetary Easing" [PDF 154KB] (released on April 4, 2013).
+Introduction of the "Quantitative and Qualitative Monetary Easing" [PDF 154KB] (released on April 4, 2013)

-For details on the current conduct of the Bank's monetary policy, please see Monetary Policy.
-For speeches and statements by Governor Kuroda, please see Speeches by speaker.
-For speeches and statements by other Policy Board members, please see Speeches and Statements.
+For more information on the current conduct of the Bank's monetary policy, see Monetary Policy.
+For speeches and statements by Governor Kuroda, see Speeches by speaker.
+For speeches and statements by other Policy Board members, see Speeches and Statements.